 Oury also emphasizes that chronic soreness shouldn’t be ignored.
 “It’s often a symptom that a muscle isn’t firing appropriately within the chain, and tendonitis or muscle strain can result.”
 Always, always enlist a professional’s guidance if you relate to any of these symptoms.

 What can we do before and after a workout to prevent too much muscle soreness?

-We’re foam rolling and stretching champs.
+We’re foam rolling (this one is our favorite) and stretching champs.
 Is there anything else we can do?
 “As old fashioned as it sounds, a good old Epsom salt bath can do wonders to decrease inflammation,” suggests Oury.
 “Plus, who doesn’t like to relax in a warm tub for a bit?”
 We can’t argue with that.

 “Calf soreness is a big one after a long or hilly terrain run,” she includes.
 “Doing seated calf raises can get the tissues moving and blood flowing without excessive weight of the entire body.
 Think gentle motion and slowly going through the full range of muscle firing as key.”

 What if I wake up and feel almost too sore to move?

 We’ve all been there.
 And we don’t know what to do…short of groaning in agony, of course.
 “If you wake up and feel almost too sore to move, I recommend doing gentle stretches in bed prior to getting up),” says Oury.